Skip to main content

 Why this matters in field service

 Operational decisions have consequences: dispatch changes, client calls, SLA credits, engineer callbacks, compliance sign-off.
 An agent that says “completion rate is down 12%” without traceability is unusable in a dispute.
 An agent that shows the aggregation window, the metric definition, and the underlying job references is operations-grade.
 The same applies to investigations and customer summaries: the value is not only the headline (“roofing jobs are stalling at quote stage”) but the jobs cited, the confidence stated, and the ability to open those records in your own UI.
+Example: before an account manager tells a client that SLA completion fell last month, they should be able to see the aggregation window, excluded job types, and the job references behind the percentage.

 What the API returns